dinedal/SQLVector/CONTRIBUTING.md

 - **Provide specific examples to demonstrate the steps**
 - **Describe the behavior you observed after following the steps**
 - **Explain which behavior you expected to see instead and why**
-- **Include Python version, SQL-RAG version, and backend being used**
+- **Include Python version, SQLVector version, and backend being used**

 ### Suggesting Enhancements